aspnet/BuildTools/README.md

 Travis:   [![Travis](https://travis-ci.org/aspnet/DnxTools.svg?branch=master)](https://travis-ci.org/aspnet/DnxTools)

-Utilities used in the build system for projects that are used with DNX.
+Utilities used in the build system for projects that are used with ASP.NET Core and Entity Framework Core.

-For issues with DNX and DNU, go to https://github.com/aspnet/dnx/issues/.

-For issues with DNVM, go to https://github.com/aspnet/dnvm/issues/.
+Please do not log DNX or DNVM issues here.
+They are no longer in development.

 This project is part of ASP.NET Core.
 You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.